wso2-attic/aws-is/product/README.md

      - DB scripts are executed against the DB created in [Phase 2](../database/README.md).

 2. Identity Server(Puppet agent)
-     - The latest OS updates and the required tools such as puppet-agent, AWS CLI, Logstash, JDK are installed in the puppet agent.
+     - The latest OS updates and the required tools such as puppet agent, AWS CLI, Logstash, JDK are installed in the puppet agent.
-     - Puppet modules are retrieved from the Puppetmaster and the product is installed.
+     - Puppet modules are retrieved from the Puppet master and the product is installed.
-     - The directories should be persisted are mounted to an EFS.
+     - The directories should be persisted and mounted to an Elastic File System(EFS).
-     - WSO2 servers are started
+     - WSO2 servers are started.

 ### Estimated Cost

 ```
 $101.92 per month
 ```
-The above cost is calculated to the default parameters given in the [identity.yaml](identity.yaml).
+The above cost is calculated upon the usage of default parameters given in the [identity.yaml](identity.yaml).
 If different inputs are chosen at the runtime, the cost may differ from the above.

 ## Scalable IS